Does Speed Cleaning Really Work?

 You can work around obstacles.
 Start cleaning before the kids get up or when they go to bed.
 If you have a significant other or older child that can pitch in enlist them.

-I'm going to say something that probably some mom bloggers or YouTubers won't like hearing but I'm sure there's a pile of laundry somewhere or clutter that's not being shown.
-Don’t compare anyone else to you.
-You’re an individual and as they say, you do you.
+I'm going to say something that probably some mom bloggers or YouTubers won't like hearing, but I'm sure there's a pile of laundry somewhere or a place they stash the clutter.
+Don't compare anyone else to you.
+You’re an individual, and as they say, you do you.

 Some of my secrets:

-Denture cleaner is your friend.
+Use Denture Cleaner.
 If you have a sink full of dishes that food is caked on to and it’s been there for three days.
 Fill the sink with water and drop in three tablets wait 15 to 20 minutes and come back a lot of the food will just come right off.

 Do your kids have a whole bunch of toys that you can't put in the dishwasher, and they're disgusting?
-Use a plastic dish tub filled with the toys and water and a dump in some denture tablets wait a couple minutes rinse them off.
-They will be sanitized, and they're clean.
+Use a plastic dish tub filled with the toys and water and a dump in some denture tablets wait a couple of minutes rinse them off.
+They're sanitized and clean.

-I use denture cleaner for a lot of stuff for my kids don't rinse their cups out so I use denture tablets.
+I use denture cleaner for a lot of stuff for my kids don't rinse their cups out, so I use denture tablets.
 When coffee leaves a ring in my mug, I use denture tablets.
 The toilet smells I use denture tablets.
-Is my sink a little gross and I don't want to have to spend extra time scrubbing it I use denture tablets.
-Denture tablets are your friend.

-Dollar store baby wipes are awesome you don't have to buy expensive cleaning wipes.
-If you’re pressed for time in and really just want to get things done use dollar store baby wipes.
+Dollar store baby wipes are fantastic you don't have to buy expensive cleaning wipes.
+Use dollar store baby wipes.
 Speed clean your counters, clean your baseboards, you can use them to spot clean doors and cabinets.

-Microfiber cloths are cheap on Wish.
-Use the code: hflgwgl to get fifty percent off your first order.
 Microfiber cloths are a total game changer.
-They actually pick up and hold dirt, dust, and crumbs.
+They pick up and hold dirt, dust, and crumbs.
 They work better than paper towels.